-8. What happens if my premium for a new policy or an endorsement for added coverage is received by the company after December 16, 2011, and I suffer a flood loss before Congress reauthorizes the Program?
+8. What happens if my premium for a new policy or an endorsement for added coverage is received by the company after May 31, 2012, and I suffer a flood loss before Congress reauthorizes the Program?

-If the application for a new policy or endorsement request adding coverage is made on or before December 16, 2011, and the application and premium are received by the company within 10 days of the date of application, the policy or coverage increase will be effective on the appropriate date, based on the NFIP waiting period rules.
+If the application for a new policy or endorsement request adding coverage is made on or before May 31, 2012, and the application and premium are received by the company within 10 days of the date of application, the policy or coverage increase will be effective on the applicable date, based on the NFIP waiting period rules.
 Claim payments can be made for these policies for losses occurring during the period that the coverage is in force.

-For applications or endorsements and premium payments made on or after December 17, 2011, the NFIP has suggested that the insurance companies hold premium payments for new or increased policies received during the hiatus.
+For applications or endorsements and premium payments made on or after June 1, 2012, the NFIP has suggested that the insurance companies hold premium payments for new or increased policies received during the hiatus.
 Claim payments for losses suffered during that time cannot be made until Congress retroactively extends the NFIP authority.
 However, your insurance company can proceed with investigating your claim under a "non-waiver" agreement or reservation of rights letter, up to the point of payment.
 Under the "non-waiver" agreement, the company would reserve the right not to pay the claim if Congress does not reauthorize the NFIP or if Congress reauthorizes the NFIP only prospectively, and not retroactively.

-9. I have a mortgage loan closing late December, and the lender has told me I have to have flood insurance at closing.
-What will happen if my premium and application are not received by my insurance company by December 16, 2011?
+9. I have a mortgage loan closing late May, and the lender has told me I have to have flood insurance at closing.
+What will happen if my premium and application are not received by my insurance company by May 31, 2012?

-If the application is dated on or before December 16, 2011, and the application and premium payment are received by the company within 10 days of the closing date, the policy will be issued.
+If the application is dated on or before May 31, 2012, and the application and premium payment are received by the company within 10 days of the closing date, the policy will be issued.

-If the application and premium payment are dated on or after December 17, 2011, it is expected that your premium will be held by your insurance company in order that your policy can go into effect at the earliest possible date.
-If reauthorization to issue flood insurance policies under the NFIP is granted retroactively, your policy will be issued effective as of the date of the closing of your loan.
+If the application and premium payment are dated on or after June 1, 2012, it is expected that your premium will be held by your insurance company in order that your policy can go into effect at the earliest possible date.

-10. If my premium for the scenario in question (9) above was in the mail, with a postmark before December 16, 2011, did I meet the deadline?
+10. If my application and premium for the scenario in question (9) above was in the mail, with a postmark before May 31, 2012, did I meet the deadline?

-The controlling factor is receipt of the premium by the insurance company, not the postmark.
-However, if your premium payment is mailed by certified mail or third-party delivery services such as Federal Express (FedEx), United Parcel Service (UPS), and courier services and the like that provide proof of mailing, the premium receipt date is the postmark date or the third-party receipt date.
+The controlling factors are the date the application is made and the receipt of the application and premium by the insurance company, not the postmark.
+However, if your application and premium payment are mailed by certified mail or third-party delivery services such as Federal Express (FedEx), United Parcel Service (UPS), and courier services and the like that provide proof of mailing the premium receipt date is the postmark date or the third-party receipt date as long as this takes place within 4 days from the date of application.

-11. If I suffer a loss during the hiatus, and I met the December 16, 2011, deadline, will I be covered for the loss?
+11. If I suffer a loss during the hiatus, and I met the May 31, 2012, deadline, will I be covered for the loss?

-If, based on the waiting period rules of the NFIP, your coverage was in effect at the time of the date of loss, you claim would be covered.
-See Question 16 for details about the 30-day waiting period.
+If, based on the waiting period rules of the NFIP your coverage was in effect at the time of the date of loss, you claim would be covered.

-12. What happens if my premium payment for a policy renewal was received by the company after December 16, 2011, and I suffer a flood loss before Congress reauthorizes the NFIP?
+12. What happens if my premium payment for a policy renewal was received by the company after May 31, 2012, and I suffer a flood loss before Congress reauthorizes the NFIP?
 Will I be covered?